Association for Slavic, East European, and Eurasian Studies: Annual conventions

 The annual convention is one of ASEEES' core activities.
-Each year, it provides an exciting international forum aimed at continuing intellectual vitality in the field through a broad exchange of ideas.
-Scholars, professionals, and students alike have the chance to explore the newest research and information by participating in panel and round-table discussions from all disciplines.
-With an average of over 2,000 attendees each year, the convention is excellent opportunity to network with colleagues, publishers, and related organizations.
+It serves as an international forum for encouraging scholarship for an average of over 2,000 attendees each year.

 ASEEES (formerly AAASS) has held conventions since 1964.
 The first convention of the organization was held in New York City in April 1964, under the chairmanship of Professor Holland Hunter of Haverford College.
 Although the organization initially held these gatherings every third year so as not to sap the strength of the organization, they have been held on an annual basis for decades, hosted in a different city each year.

 Prizes and awards

 The Association annually awards various prizes and awards which are presented at the Awards Presentation during the Annual Convention: